SerjSmor/GameOfLife-Android/README.md

 Conway's Game Of Life implementation in Android, using SurfaceView. https://en.wikipedia.org/wiki/Conways_Game_of_Life

-It's co-developed by myself and my Student Yoav.
+It's co-developed by myself and my student Yoav.